Down syndrome: History

 Researchers believe that a number of historical pieces of art portray Down syndrome, including pottery from the pre-Columbian Tumaco-La Tolita culture in present-day Colombia and Ecuador, and the 16th-century painting The Adoration of the Christ Child.

-In the 20th century, many individuals with Down syndrome were institutionalized, few of the associated medical problems were treated, and most people died in infancy or early adulthood.
-With the rise of the eugenics movement, 33 of the then 48 U.S. states and several countries began programs of forced sterilization of individuals with Down syndrome and comparable degrees of disability.
+In the 20th century, many people with Down syndrome were institutionalized, few of the associated medical problems were treated, and most people died in infancy or early adulthood.
+With the rise of the eugenics movement, 33 of the then 48 US states and several countries began programs of forced sterilization of individuals with Down syndrome and comparable degrees of disability.
 Action T4 in Nazi Germany saw the systematic murder of people with Down syndrome made public policy.

 With the discovery of karyotype techniques in the 1950s it became possible to identify abnormalities of chromosomal number or shape.
 In 1959 Jérôme Lejeune reported the discovery that Down syndrome resulted from an extra chromosome.
 However, Lejeune's claim to the discovery has been disputed, and in 2014 the Scientific Council of the French Federation of Human Genetics unanimously awarded its Grand Prize to his colleague Marthe Gautier for her role in this discovery.
 The discovery took place in the laboratory of Raymond Turpin at the Hôpital Trousseau in Paris, France.
-Jérôme Lejeune and Marthe Gautier were both his students.
+Lejeune and Gautier were both his students.

-As a result of this discovery, the condition became known as trisomy 21.
+As a result of this discovery, the condition became known as trisomy 21, especially in European countries.
 Even before the discovery of its cause, the presence of the syndrome in all races, its association with older maternal age, and its rarity of recurrence had been noticed.
 Medical texts had assumed it was caused by a combination of inheritable factors that had not been identified.
 Other theories had focused on injuries sustained during birth.